Billy Nair: Early political activism

+Anti-apartheid activism

 In 1953 Nair joined the secretly reconstituted South African Communist party and was a leading member of the South African Congress of Trade Unions when it was formed in 1955 and served on its national executive committee.

 Nair was among the 150 activists arrested with Mandela on 5 December 1956 and charged with treason.
 The marathon Treason Trial of 1956–1961 followed.
 Two months into the trial, the initial indictment was dropped, and immediately a new indictment was issued against 30 people, all ANC members.
 He was acquitted of all charges.
-Speaking of the incident, Nair later remarked, "The State wanted to actually bottle us up, thinking that the struggle will die out..."
+Speaking of the incident, Nair later remarked, "The State wanted to actually bottle us up, thinking that the struggle will die out...".

-Arrest and imprisonment
+Umkhonto we Sizwe: 1961–1963

 After the banning of ANC in 1960, Nair became a member of the underground organization Umkhonto we Sizwe (MK) which was led by Mandela.
 Nair went underground for two months before being arrested and detained for 3 months.
 He was banned for 2 years which was subsequently extended to 5 years in 1961.
 Between 1961 and 1963, he participated in the armed struggle as part of MK and was involved in the bombing of Indian Affairs Department.
-On 6 July 1963, Nair was arrested and charged with sabotage and attempting to overthrow the government by violent means and sentenced to 20 years on Robben island along with other members of the Natal Command of MK, including Curnick Ndlovu, Ebrahim Ebrahim, Natoo Barberina, Riot Mkwanazi, Albert Duma, Erick Mtshali and 12 others.